 I will confess to missing my

 article] more each day.
 He was my phone buddy -- even though

 I have no one to cruise in tandem with, he became my surrogate

 cruising friend.
 We spoke on the phone at least once each day while

 I was underway, and most nights too.

 confess to missing the conversations.
-That's not a horrible thing,
+That is not a horrible thing,

-but I will say that I've been desiring someone to share the
+but I will say that I have been desiring someone to share the